ayodelekehinde/ayodelekehinde/README.md

 <a href="https://www.facebook.com/adel.mo.9655"><img src="https://img.shields.io/badge/-AdelAyman-1877F2?style=flat&logo=Facebook&logoColor=white"/></a>
 <a href="mailto:adelayman0000@gmail.com"><img src="https://img.shields.io/badge/-Adel%20Ayman-D14836?style=flat&logo=Gmail&logoColor=white"/></a>
 </p>
-<h4 align="left">Android Software Engineer,Working hard to make software better ⚡ I'm specialize in providing high quality native android solutions.
+<h4 align="justify">Android Software Engineer,Working hard to make software better ⚡ I'm specialize in providing high quality native android solutions.
 Helping companies build complex Mobile applications that serve users around the world with kotlin and java and modern technologies.
 Creating and developing applications that are not only beautiful, but pleasant to use and really problem-solving.
 Always writing not just maintainable and scalable software, but also the readable code that will make the scalability and maintainability possible.I interested in writing code with the best practices and software design principles and architectures.</h4>

 - 🔭 I’m currently working on **FaceTime API with Ktor**